This is Dead Shops in Brighton. It’s a Photo Documentary about Covid-19 with an abstract and slightly surreal presentation style. Deliberately so.

 Reportage and Documentary Photography Galleries

 Galleries featuring my UK and international reportage photography and work as a documentary photographer.
 There's a written narrative or editorial provided for each gallery too.

 Reportage and documentary photography are similar genres.
-In fact, at first glance, they can appear to be identical.
+They can appear to be the same thing.
 That's because both genres: